Undergraduate Grading System

 A deferred grade (X) is for use in certain courses in which it is anticipated that the student’s learning experience will continue beyond a regular academic term.
 The deferred grade is available for use in the cases of travel study, field experiences, clinical experiences, practica, internships, student teaching, independent study, application or research projects, and sequential courses for which a deferred grading situation has been contracted at the initiation of the experience.

-1. A grade of “X” may be assigned by the instructor only if the student has filed a Petition for Incomplete/Deferred Grade form.
-This petition form, which is available on the Office of the Registrar’s webpage, must be completed and signed by the student, the Instructor, Jurisdictional Executive Director or Dean, and Dean of Academic Administration.
+- A grade of “X” may be assigned by the instructor only if the student has filed a Petition for Incomplete/Deferred Grade form.
+This petition form, which is available on the Office of the Registrar’s webpage, must be completed and signed by the student, the Instructor, Jurisdictional Executive Director or Dean, and Office of Academic Affairs.

-6. In extraordinary circumstances, the instructor may, upon receiving written documentation from the student, petition for an extension beyond the deadline established in section 5.
+- In extraordinary circumstances, the instructor may, upon receiving written documentation from the student, petition for an extension beyond the deadline established in section 5.
 Such petitions must be filed with the Dean of Academic Administration on or before the deadline for completion originally specified in the petition for an “X” grade.
-Petitions approved by the Dean of Academic Administration must be received by the Office of the Registrar on or before the original deadline for filing of the grade.
+Petitions approved by the Office of Academic Affairs must be received by the Office of the Registrar on or before the original deadline for filing of the grade.

-9. In the case of an approved voluntary or involuntary leave of absence, the original deadline for completion of work will be maintained unless an extension is approved by the Dean of Academic Administration.
+- In the case of an approved voluntary or involuntary leave of absence, the original deadline for completion of work will be maintained unless an extension is approved by the Office of Academic Affairs.
 A leave of absence does not automatically extend the completion deadline for the "X" grade.

 The “D” Grade

-A grade of “D” cannot be applied to an undergraduate major without the approval of the University Registrar in consultation with the Jurisdictional Academic Dean and Dean of Academic Administration.
+A grade of “D” cannot be applied to an undergraduate major without the approval of the University Registrar in consultation with the Jurisdictional Academic Dean or the Office of Academic Affairs.
 Aurora University reserves the right to require a student to repeat a course in which he/she has received a grade of “D” if he/she proposes to apply that course toward a major or continue on in a truly sequential course of study.
 Students who receive a grade of “D” in a prerequisite course are encouraged to repeat the course prior to matriculation into the sequential course.

 Change of Permanent Grades